Hey Poddy People,

 The easiest and cheapest place to get music for your podcast is from royalty-free music libraries.
 Royalty-free music libraries allow the user to pay for the music license one time and use the music for as long as they like in their podcast.

-The 5 best places to get royalty-free podcast music aren’t free (not to be confused with royalty-free).
+The 5 best places to get royalty-free podcast music aren’t free.
 These libraries do cost money, but they’re affordable.
 Users will have to pay a monthly fee to access them, or you’ll have to buy the tracks individually.

-The best royalty-free music libraries have a plethora of music well recorded and produced music in all the genres you ever could want, and they won’t break the bank.
+The best royalty-free music libraries have a plethora of music well recorded and produced music in all the genres you ever could want.
+You’ll have to dish out a little dough for these, but they won’t break the bank.

 Tip – When choosing intro and outro music, look for something free of lyrics.